ilmaro8/Digital_Pathology_Transfer_Learning/README.md

 ## Folder organization

 ### csv_files
 It inclused the csv files.
-The csv files include a list tuples: filename, label.
+The csv files MUST BE in this format: filename, label.

 ### test
 It includes the scripts to test fully-supervised, weakly-supervised, finetuning models at patch level (TMAZ), core level (TMAZ) and at whole slide image level (TCGA-PRAD).